nhlong27/movieSite/README.md

    npm run dev

    ```
-(if you have any troubles please either create an issue or email me.
-Or message me here: (link to be added))
+If you have any troubles please either create an issue or email me.
+Or message me here: (link to be added)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->